-ARLINGTON PUBLIC SCHOOLS EDUCATION CENTER REUSE Meeting the demands of the
+ARLINGTON PUBLIC SCHOOLS EDUCATION CENTER REUSE

-CENTER REUSE

-Meeting the demands of the

-growing APS community

-by expanding WashingtonLiberty High School
+Meeting the demands of the growing APS community by expanding Washington-Liberty High School

 CHALLENGE

 In order to meet the demands of the growing Arlington County community, Arlington Public Schools (APS) needed to find a way to expand Washington-Liberty High School.
 The answer?
 The Education Center Reuse project.
 APS planned on converting their previous headquarter building for use as an annex to the high school.
 The new space would provide an array of new teaching spaces including science classrooms, a chemistry lab, art rooms, general classrooms, PE space, and the capacity to accommodate 600 additional students.
 Not only would this new building provide the needed space, but ultimately the feel of a college campus environment.